With so many things to do for kids young and old, Chatsworth Farmyard and Adventure Playground makes for a fun day out for all the family.

 View a few of our friendly faces before your visit

-Hello, I'm Eugenie, a Suffolk Punch mare and a rare breed, and this is my foal Huxley.
+Hello, I'm Eugenie, a Suffolk Punch mare and a rare breed.

 My ancestors used to pull carts and work the fields, but the arrival of machines meant I wasn't needed any more and my breed nearly became extinct.